wpicode/CalendarTest/README.md

-Write a Calendar class which implements the CalendarInterface and pass all the unit tests.
+Fork this repo and write a Calendar class which implements the CalendarInterface and pass all the unit tests.